How to Install Peel and Stick Backsplash to a Rental Kitchen

 For your convenience, this post may contain affiliate links.
 That means, at no additional cost to you, I may make a small commission on your purchase.
 Click here to read my full disclosure policy

-4. It’s easy to clean – these peel and stick vinyl sticker backsplashes are really easy to wipe clean.
+These peel and stick vinyl sticker backsplashes are really easy to wipe clean.
+I don’t know for certain that they are water-resistant but they do wipe down really easily.

 If you are looking for some pretty patterned peel and stick backsplash, I shared some options for temporary backsplashes here.
 I opted for this blue faux cement tile looking peel and stick backsplash.
 The installation was rather straight forward but I do have some tips to share.